lighterletter/NotePad/README.md

 #### Week 2: class 2 review:

 * In this class we built out the basics of the recycler view, we also created a Floating action button with the intention of having a click listener on it that when clicked would add a new item to the recycler view.

+#### Week 3: class 1 review:

+* In this class we finished the last things needed for the implementation of the recyclewview and began work on the dialog fragment.

+* we learned that there are different ways to work with dialogs in android, we can create our own custom one, or use an alert dialog provided by the system.
+We can also create a fragment or a fragment dialog.